ݮƵ

 2. Access both instructor and student Canvas Support through these .

-3. Attend a Canvas Support Pop Up Event.
+3. Attend a Canvas Workshop.
 Check our Event page for upcoming dates.